 Medicare Advantage plans and adult day care

 Medicare Advantage (Part C) plans are sold by private insurers and are required to cover everything original Medicare covers — but many also include supplemental benefits that original Medicare does not.
 Some Medicare Advantage plans available in Colorado Springs cover adult day care partially or in full as a supplemental benefit.
 Coverage varies widely by plan and insurer, so families should call the member services number on the back of the insurance card and ask specifically whether adult day care or adult day health programs are covered benefits for the current plan year.
 Open enrollment runs from October 15 to December 7 each year if a plan change is needed.
+When comparing plans, ask for the coverage amount per day, any day or dollar limits, and whether the specific program your family is considering is an approved provider.

 For families who qualify based on income and functional need, Colorado's Medicaid Home and Community Based Services waivers are the most significant source of adult day care funding in the state.
-The HCBS-EBD (Elderly, Blind, and Disabled) waiver and the HCBS-DD (Developmental Disabilities) waiver both include adult day services as a covered benefit.
-Applications go through the Colorado Department of Health Care Policy and Financing.
-Separately, Veterans who receive VA benefits may access adult day care through the VA's Medical Foster Home or Community Adult Day Health Care programs.
-Long-term care insurance policies vary widely — review the policy's definition of covered services carefully before assuming day care is included.
+The HCBS-EBD (Elderly, Blind, and Disabled) waiver covers adult day services for older adults and adults with physical disabilities who meet the functional and financial eligibility criteria.
+The HCBS-DD (Developmental Disabilities) waiver covers adult day services for individuals with developmental disabilities.
+Applications are processed through the Colorado Department of Health Care Policy and Financing (HCPF).
+Waitlists exist for some waiver programs, so families are strongly encouraged to apply as early as possible — even before they urgently need services — to preserve their place in the queue.

 Need Personalized Guidance For Your Family